SFDC-Assets/agentforce-trusted-actions/README.md

 - `Show me available sessions for tomorrow`
 - `Book two seats`

 When the agent tries to call a Private Action (with a Contact record required), it shows the URL to the login protected Agent Authenticator page.
-Once teh user (Sofia) has successfully authenticated, the agent conversation can continue.
+Once the user (Sofia) has successfully authenticated, the agent conversation can continue.
 This time the Contact will be retrieved because the Messaging Session has been updated.

 ![View the Agent as a Customer](/images/view_agent_as_customer.png)